yo0shi/yo0shi/README.md

 I'm 21 years old, I really started studying programming in 2018, but since 2016 I and my great friends have been talking about cybersecurity and IT. 📚

-🔻I have knowlegde some concepts, such as:
+🔻I know some concepts, such as:

     ✔️ Propositional Logic